-Doctors can prescribe antibiotics to treat anthrax.
+Doctors prescribe antibiotics to treat anthrax.
 To be effective, treatment should be started as soon as possible after anthrax infection is suspected.
 Cutaneous anthrax can be treated easily with antibiotics.
-However, it may be fatal if not treated at all or if treatment is delayed.
+However, anthrax may be fatal if not treated or if treatment is delayed.
 Inhalation (lung), gastrointestinal, meningeal (brain) and injection anthrax are much more severe infections.
 Successful treatment requires antibiotics, medical procedures such as removing fluid from around the lungs and potentially long hospital stays.

 Is there an anthrax vaccine, and how can I get it?

 There is an effective anthrax vaccine.
-It is administered 3 times over one month.
+The vaccine is currently available only for military personnel thought to be at higher risk for potential exposure to anthrax in combat settings.
+It is administered three times over one month.
 Periodic boosters might be recommended after that.
-It cannot be obtained from health care providers and currently is available only for military personnel thought to be at higher risk for potential exposure to anthrax in combat settings.
-The U.S. Centers for Disease Control and Prevention (CDC) maintains a supply of anthrax vaccine that would be available to state and local governments for emergency use.
+It cannot be obtained from health care providers.
+The U.S. Centers for Disease Control and Prevention (CDC) maintains a supply of anthrax vaccine is available to state and local governments for emergency use.

 What has New York City done to address the threat of anthrax?

-Many federal, State, and City agencies-including the New York City Department of Health and Mental Hygiene (DOHMH)-have been working together for several years to prepare for the detection and response to a bioterrorism incident in the city and in a real event these agencies coordinate response.
+Many federal, state, and city agencies, including the Department of Health and Mental Hygiene (DOHMH), have been working together for several years to prepare for the detection and response to a bioterrorism incident in the city and in a real event these agencies coordinate response.
 In cooperation with other emergency response agencies, DOHMH has set in place systems that improve our ability to detect and respond to public health emergencies caused by the intentional release of a biological agent.
 Public Health Laboratory has protocols in place to quickly test and detect anthrax.
 These protocols are regularly reviewed and drills are conducted to practice rapid response to an anthrax outbreak.